pytorch/pytorch/docs/source/community/contribution_guide.rst

 The PyTorch organization is governed by :doc:`PyTorch Governance <governance>`.

-The PyTorch development process involves a healthy amount of open discussions between the core development team and the community.
+The PyTorch development process and environment involves a healthy amount of open discussions between the core development team and the community.

-PyTorch operates similar to most open source projects on GitHub.
+PyTorch operates similar to the most open source projects on GitHub.
 However, if you've never contributed to an open source project before, here is the basic process.